aitoolguide/higgs-audio-files/README.md

 1. **Download** both files from this repository.
 2. **Paste** them into their respective paths as described above.
-3. **Restart** your Higgs Audio project and test to ensure everything works as shown in the YouTube tutorial.
+3. **Restart** your Higgs Audio project.
+4. You will now see the updated Voice Clone audio list in the UI, and the improved TTS script will be used when running Higgs Audio.

 ---